-The above risk transfer process inevitably creates a large single name concentration risk to Westpac.
+The above risk transfer process inevitably creates a large single name concentration1 risk to Westpac.
 This is effectively mitigated when:

-The majority of the cash collateral is invested in high quality rated government securities and investment grade bank papers.
-Care is taken to invest the cash collateral in HQLA and bank paper; the investment in bank paper are held in parcels within the regulatory ceiling (i.e. less than or equal to 100% of WEL's capital base) to prevent concentration risk.
+The cash collateral is invested in high quality liquid assets.
+Care is taken to invest the cash collateral in HQLA (high rated government securities) and investment grade bank paper; the investment in bank paper are held in parcels within the regulatory ceiling (i.e. less than or equal to 100% of WEL's capital base) to prevent concentration risk.
 The credit risk on these liquid assets is monitored by Treasury and WIB Credit and overseen by E&A ALCO.

-The collateral position as at 30 September 2015:
+The collateral position as at 30 September 2016:

 30 September 30 September

-2015 2014
+2016 2015

-\$000's US\$ US\$
+\$m US\$ US\$

-Collateral amount required 163 160
+Collateral amount required 111 163

-Collateral amount held 206 206
+Collateral amount held 151 206

-Surplus 43 46
+Surplus 40 43

-% Buffer 26% 29%
+% Buffer 36% 26%